Agriculture and Horticulture Switzerland

 During the vegetation period water scarcity will become more frequent.
 Faster plant development will result in harvest losses for cereals and grain legumes.
 The risk of damage for arable crops and of yield loss in animal feed production will increase.
 Weeds and insect attacks are expected to occur more often as will damages caused by extreme events.
 Yield stability in general will be reduced (1,2).

 More frequent heavy precipitation events will aggravate soil erosion.
 In contrast, constraints in agricultural practice due to waterlogged soils may become less in a warmer climate.
 Additionally, new pests and diseases can occur or persist and changes in the established trophic interactions (e.g. between pests and parasitoids or predators) could take place (1,2).
+Future temperature conditions in the course of this century can be expected to favour some crop pests, by enabling them to overwinter more easily on the Swiss Plateau, as well as some forest pests, which will likely reach higher elevations (27).

 Provided that all soil nutrients are sufficiently available, an increase in the atmospheric CO2 concentration, in combination with slightly higher temperatures and sufficient rainfall, means an increase in the potential yield of many agricultural crops.
 The yield increase caused by CO2 is, however, minor in comparison to long-term cultivation effects, and the positive effect on yield will be weakened by more strongly rising temperatures (16).
 At the same time, a higher CO2 concentration reduces the protein content of wheat grains, which results in a reduction of the baking quality of the flour (12).